The Path o/t Yellow River through China (3) Lower Reaches

 The unusually large amount of mud and sand discharged into the river makes earning the Yellow River its name, make it the most sediment-laden river in the world.
 The highest recorded annual level of silts discharged into the Yellow River is 3.91 billion tons in 1933 and the highest silt concentration level was recorded in 1977 at 920 kg/m³.
 Most of the Loess silt deposits, around 95%, are derived from the middle reaches of the River.

-Before the yellow river was first dammed in the early 1960's, this was a regularly occuring problem, which led to many wintertime disasters especially in the regions near the famous Gorges of the yellow river in Gansu and Ningxia Hui Autonomous Region such as the Liujia Gorge, the Longyang Gorge and the Qingtong Gorge.
-The yellow river does not only flood during the rainy season in July and August, but also floods in spring as a result of ice-jamming.
+Before the yellow river was first dammed in the early 1960's, this was a regularly occuring problem, which led to many wintertime disasters especially in the regions near the famous Gorges of the Yellow River in Gansu and Ningxia Hui Autonomous Region such as the Liujia Gorge, the Longyang Gorge and the Qingtong Gorge.
+The Yellow River does not only flood during the rainy season in July and August, but also floods in spring as a result of ice-jamming.
 At the present large infra-structure investments, shielding and damming have reduced the ice-jamming problem by about 80%.
-Some 688 kilometers of embankment in this section of the yellow river have been raised, and/or saw bariers erected or other types of flood control measures installed.
+Some 688 kilometers of embankment in this section of the yellow river have been raised, and/or saw barriers erected or other types of flood control measures installed.
 Springtime flood disasters in this section are now predicted to happen once in every ten years.

 NEXT PAGE: 'The Path of the Yellow River through China (3) Lower Reaches'.